docker-hy/docker-hy.github.io/docs/part-2/section-3.md

 :::info Exercise 2.8

-Add [Nginx](https://hub.docker.com/_/nginx) to the example to work as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) in front of the example app frontend and backend.
-According to Wikipedia
+In this exercise, you shall add [Nginx](https://hub.docker.com/_/nginx) to work as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) in front of the example app frontend and backend.

-_A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
+According to Wikipedia _a reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the reverse proxy server itself._

 ![Backend, frontend, redis, a database and nginx](/img/exercises/back-front-redis-database-and-nginx.png)